 Legislators and staff who earn over the filing rate (set pursuant to Public Officers Law Section 73-a as SG-24 set forth in Civil Service Law §131(1)(a)) or are designated as policy makers are required to complete an initial two-hour comprehensive ethics training course with subsequent ninety minute training programs at least once every three years.
-Although the legislature has conducted various training programs prior to the statutory training requirement in the past, formal training programs have been implemented with the assistance of the Legislative Ethics Commission pursuant to the statute.
+The Legislature has fully conducted formal training programs that have been implemented with the assistance of the Legislative Ethics Commission pursuant to the statute.
 Legislators and all legislative employees, including those that are not policy makers, complete training at least every two years pursuant to legislative policy.
-The legislative policy exceeds the requirements of the statute.
+The legislative policy exceeded the requirements of the statute that was in place through July 8, 2022.